 “Does he have to go to sleep now?” (when people wanted to visit) – Yes.
-Yes he does, because the ramifications of not getting him to bed now is not pretty.
+Yes he does, because the ramifications of not getting him to bed now are not pretty.

 The advice was endless and much of it might work for other people, but just not for me.
 The beautiful part is that these are my children and I’m the one who gets to decide what’s best for them.
-Well, okay, my husband does have a say, too.
-So, I nodded my head or said we tried it and, okay, in some cases e-mailed all the benefits of breastfeeding to educate
+Well, okay, my husband does have a say, too. 🙂 So, I nodded my head or said we tried it.
+Okay, in some cases, I may have e-mailed all the benefits of breastfeeding to educate

-my mother-in-law people (by the way, I am pro-breastfeeding but not a strict “lact-ivist,” and feel formula feeding moms are just as loving and their babies will be just as smart as mine).
+my mother-in-law people.
+(By the way, I am pro-breastfeeding but not a strict “lact-ivist.”
+I feel that formula-feeding moms are just as loving and their babies will be just as smart as mine.)

 When you’re struggling with your baby or toddler’s sleep and everyone around you either has “the answer” or the baby or toddler who is that perfect sleeper, it’s easy to lose confidence and wonder if you’re doing everything wrong.
 You might question your ability to parent.
 But, what I tell my clients a lot is that sometimes you do EVERYTHING right and your baby just. won’t. sleep.
 You can only do so much.
 You can lead a horse to water, but can’t make him drink is how the saying goes and it is so true when it comes to your baby’s sleep.